-Recommendations for those travelling or who have travelled to Sweden from countries with new variants of the coronavirus
+Recommendations for those travelling to Sweden from abroad

 Get tested after your arrival in Sweden

 Get tested as soon as possible after arriving in Sweden, and then again five days after your arrival.
 Visit 1177.se to find out where you can get tested in your area.
 If you have tested positive for antibodies you are still recommended to get tested again after your arrival.
 If you got tested in connection with your departure for Sweden, you do not have to get tested again in connection with your arrival, but you should still get tested five days after your arrival.

 The recommendation to get tested applies whichever country you have visited.
 It applies to children in preschool class and older, but not to younger children.